-Although there has been an increase in warm days, accompanied by a decline in cold days, there have been no general increases in the intensity or frequency of other weather extremes, such as hurricanes, tornadoes, floods, or droughts.
-127,128,129 Other recent studies confirm this for droughts and floods.
-Tropical cyclones, a category that includes hurricanes and typhoons, are neither more frequent nor more powerful.
-Data from 1970 onward indicate that global and Northern Hemisphere accumulated cyclone energy is currently below average.
-There has not been a major hurricane landfall in the US since 2005 (as of this writing).
-Moreover, the average number of strong-to-violent tornadoes over the past few years is lower today than it was in the 1950s, 1960s or early-to-mid-1970s.
+Although there has been an increase in warm days, accompanied by a decline in cold days, there have been no general increases in the intensity or frequency of other weather extremes, such as hurricanes, tornadoes, floods, or droughts.^{127,128,129} Other recent studies confirm this for droughts130 and floods.131 Tropical cyclones, a category that includes hurricanes and typhoons, are neither more frequent nor more powerful.
+Data from 1970 onward indicate that global and Northern Hemisphere accumulated cyclone energy is currently below its long-term average.132 There has not been a major hurricane landfall in the US since 2005 (as of this writing).
+Moreover, the average number of strong-to-violent tornadoes over the past few years is lower today than it was in the 1950s, 1960s or early-to-mid-1970s.133

-More importantly, despite a four-fold rise in population and much more complete reporting of such events, since the 1920s deaths from all extreme weather events, including those caused by extreme heat, have declined by 93%, while death rates have declined by 98%.
+More importantly, despite a four-fold rise in population and much more complete reporting of such events, since the 1920s deaths from all extreme weather events, including those caused by extreme heat, have declined by 93%, while death rates have declined by 98%.134

-There has been no increase in economic losses from extreme weather once one accounts for the growth in aggregate wealth, a factor which automatically increases the economic assets at risk.
+There has been no increase in economic losses from extreme weather once one accounts for the growth in aggregate wealth, a factor which automatically increases the economic assets at risk.135 in 1900 to 9 per 100,000 in 2012, a reduction of 95.4%.^{136,137} Equally important, it is less prevalent and substantially less endemic in its reduced range.138